ClintonMorrison/taskbird/README.md

 # taskbird
-An awesome task management and calendar app
+An awesome task management and calendar app.

-Still a work in progrss.
+The website / API part of this site uses Django.
+The frontend uses Angular.